pruthvisri2008-gif/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Load the dataset and separate input features and output variable.

-2.
+2. Split the dataset into training and testing sets.

-3.
+3. Scale or normalize the features if necessary.

-4.
+4. Train the Logistic Regression model using the training data.

 ## Program:
 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by:
+Developed by:Pruthvisri A
-RegisterNumber:
+RegisterNumber:25013683
 */

 import numpy as np